hurik/wordpress-media-consumption-log/readme.txt

 = Forgotten =
 Shows serials which haven't got a new post in the last 91 days (The number of days can be changed in the settings).

-= Unit =
-Here you can set units for serial which will be used in the statistics.

 = Data =
 Sometimes it is necessary to rebuild the saved data, because you renamed a category.
 This is normally not necessary because every time you create a new post or edit a post the data is rebuild.
 The data is used for the Status, Statistics, Quick Post and Complete pages.